INFLUENZA VACCINE (FLU) HIGH-DOSE

 For those adults over the age of 65 who are not eligible for the publicly funded (free) program (ie: not living in a long term care home), the vaccine is available to buy from Columbia Street Pharmacy.

-Canada’s National Advisory Committee on Immunization (NACI) says that any of the available influenza vaccines may be used in people 65 and older.However, use any of the available influenza vaccines is preferable to remaining unvaccinated or asking people to return for vaccine.
+Although most of the available influenza vaccines may be used in people 65 and older, the use of an available influenza vaccines is preferable to remaining unvaccinated.

 Only Fluzone® High-Dose is approved for use in adults 65 years of age and older.